WTNI: Later history

 WTNI later began simulcasting WANG 1490 AM's "The Champ" sports format.
-This simulcast was discontinued on March 8, 2019, with WANG switching to a Classic Country format, and WTNI continuing with sports.
-However, the following June WTNI returned to simulcasting WANG, now carrying that station's Classic Country programming as "103.5 The Possum".
+This was discontinued on March 8, 2019, with WANG switching to a classic country format, and WTNI continuing with sports.
+The following June, WTNI returned to simulcasting WANG, now carrying that station's classic country programming as "103.5 The Possum".

 On December 22, 2020, WTNI and WANG flipped to a tourist information format as 106.3 Casino Radio; the stations primarily carried segments and advertising highlighting local casinos, restaurants, and other attractions in the Biloxi area.

 In late October 2021, 106.3 FM began "stunting", playing novelty Christmas music followed by rotating sets of odd songs, including the Mickey Mouse Clubhouse theme song, along with songs from O Brother, Where Art Thou?, including "Big Rock Candy Mountain", and "Man of Constant Sorrow".
 On October 8, they also ran a teaser between songs, announcing a "brand new station" coming at 5:00.
 At that time the station flipped to the "Bob" format, which plays "80s, 90s and Whatever".
 This format was formerly played on WQBB, 105.9 FM, which was changed to "The Monkey" on March 1, 2019.

+The FCC cancelled the station’s license on June 23, 2025.